 Additional details to consider:

 - What’s more, in times of growth, companies are often faced with the challenge of integrating new data sources.
-Having flexibility through a technology agnostic integration framework can allow for mergers, acquisitions, and other new data sources to be seamlessly integrated with your BI software.
+Having flexibility through a technology agnostic integration framework can allow for mergers, acquisitions, and other new data sources to be seamlessly integrated with your Analytics software.

 Functionality & Cost

-In some cases, a blend of BI software can be the most viable solution.
+In some cases, a blend of Analytics software can be the most viable solution.
 For example, while a specific division within your company may need a robust visualization tool like Tableau with a significant cost per seat/license, the remaining divisions could have their needs met with Microsoft Power BI, which is a much more economical platform.
 By understanding the business use and the optimum functionality, costs can be contained accordingly.

 Additional details to consider:

-- BI software solutions are not created equally.
+- Analytics software solutions are not created equally.
 Understanding what tools are available on the market and how each can meet your company’s specific needs is an important aspect to achieving your desired ROI.